zainabJINARI/Imperio/README.md

 # Imperio
- This a luxious website for car rental
+ This a luxurious website for car rental

-# before virualising cars you should create thme from the admin panel
+Before virtualizing cars, you should create them from the admin panel.
+Users can see only the available cars
+Admin can
+Visualize All the cars in a paginated way
+Create new car
+Delete existing car
+Update all information about a car (availability, image, model or brand)